 Reps.
 Lofgren and Matsui Introduce Legislation to Increase Investment in Clean Energy Technologies

 “We all benefit as Americans when we invest in the future of our country,” said Congresswoman Lofgren.
-“Individual citizens helped turn the tide in World War II with Victory Bonds, and we can do that again for the energy and environmental challenges we face by allowing folks to invest in innovative technologies that yield a profitable return for the investor and to society.”
+“Individual citizens helped turn the tide in World War II with Victory Bonds, and we can do that again for the energy and environmental challenges we face by allowing families to invest in innovative technologies that yield a profitable return for the investor and to society.”

-· The creation of up to $50 billion in direct investment that could be leveraged in proven incentives to accelerate the development of clean energy and clean energy technologies;
+- Create up to $50 billion in direct investment that could be leveraged in proven incentives to accelerate the development of clean energy and clean energy technologies;

-· The creation of new jobs that put Americans back to work developing clean energy technologies and building clean energy projects in communities across the country;
+- Create new jobs that put Americans back to work developing clean energy technologies and building clean energy projects in communities across the country;

 # # #